 - 34. The Health and Social Care Act 2012 provided the statutory basis for Local Authorities to assume their new Public Health responsibilities from 2013/14.
 From this date, the majority of Public Health functions transferred to the Council although some specialist elements of Public Health such as children's services 0-5, cancer screening etc. were retained by the NHS.
 Children's Public Health commissioning responsibilities for 0-5 year olds transferred from NHS England to Local Authorities on 1st October 2015 and this joins up that already done by Local Authorities for children & young people 5-19. - 35.
 The ring-fence on Public Health spending will be maintained in 2022/23.
-For 2022/23, the Council should see a freeze in the Public Health Grant, however the Government have not yet made a final announcement confirming the size of the grant and any additional burdens.
-The funding of any NHS pay awards in Council commissioned services needs to be explicitly addressed.
+For 2022/23, the Council will see a 2.8% increase in the Public Health Grant.
+This needs to cover any additional burdens and the funding of any NHS pay awards in Council commissioned services needs to be explicitly addressed.